LatinumFinance/LatinumFinance.github.io/index.md

 ## Follow us on Twitter!

->Step 1:
+`Twitter Link

+>To keep up with any important Latinum Finance News or Announcments.
+Be sure to Follow!
 >

-Choose your favorite crypto ecosystem and token that you want to stake!

->Step 2:
->

-Locate that token on the Latinum Finance website to double check the availability, network used, wallet address and required token send quantity.

->Step 3:
->

-Purchase a planet for your crypto ecosystem by sending the exact amount of tokens to the listed wallet address to be staked for passive income rewards!

-`*USE THE SAME WALLET ADDRESS YOU USED TO REGISTER YOUR ECOSYSTEM ON DISCORD*`

-`*MAKE SURE TO SEND YOUR TOKENS TO THE CORRECT WALLET ADDRESS USING THE RIGHT NETWORK!
-FUNDS SENT TO THE WRONG ADDRESS OR OVER THE WRONG NETWORK CAN NOT BE RECOVERED*`

-_*Orders recieved that differ from the amount total or do not match any registered wallet adresses will be sent back to the same address less the gas cost used*_
+`View your Ecosystem and totals by going to latinumfinance.github.io/Your_Registered_ETH_Wallet_Address`

+# Unstaking your Tokens

 `*All STAKED TOKENS CAN BE UNSTAKED AT ANY TIME BUT REQUIRE CERTAIN UNSTAKING TIME PERIODS*`

-Find out more about unstaking your assets here: [Unstaking my Assests](./CosmosEcosystem)

->Step 5:
->

-`View your Ecosystem and totals by going to latinumfinance.github.io/Your_Registered_ETH_Wallet_Address`

-## Unstaking your Ecosystem

 > Step 1:
 >